RESEARCH STARTER

 Environment and Geography

 Topography: Namibia is mostly covered by high, dry plateaus and deserts.
-The extremely arid Namib Desert (from which the country takes its name) lies along the Atlantic coast.
+The extremely arid Namib Desert (from which the country takes the name) lies along the Atlantic coast.
 The immense, semiarid Kalahari Desert, home of the San, lies to the east.
 Between the two lies the central plateau, which runs north to south.
 The highest point in Namibia is the Konigstein (also known as the Brandberg), at 2,573 meters (8,441 feet) above sea level.

 Several large rivers run through Namibia, including the Zambezi and Okavango, as well as the Fish and Orange.
 The Caprivi Strip, part of Namibia since the German colonial period and named for the Imperial German chancellor, is a wildlife-rich strip of land that provides access to the Zambezi River.
 The inhabitants of the Caprivi Strip are mostly subsistence farmers.